teambit/bit/scopes/mdx/ui/create-heading/create-heading.docs.md

 ---
 labels: ['react', 'typescript', 'ui', 'title', 'heading']
-description: ''
+description: 'A function that returns a heading component with a specific size'
 ---

 import { createHeading } from './create-heading';

 ### Overview

-This is a wrapper function that envelope all the Heading element with seven different sizes:
+A function that returns [Documenter’s Heading component](https://bit.dev/teambit/documenter/ui/heading) with a specific one of these sizes:
 `"xxs" | "xs" | "sm" | "md" | "lg" | "xl" | "xxl"`

 H1 size example: